Goans in football: Captains for India

+Brahmanand Shankhwalkar, Bruno Coutinho, Mauricio Afonso, and Roberto Fernandez have captained the Indian senior national team.

+Seby Antao and Lawrence Gomes have captained the India national youth team.

+Senior internationals

-Much before 19 December 1961, the day Portuguese colonial rule ended in Goa, Goans had made a mark in Indian football.
-Many represented India by playing for Bombay and shining at the domestic level and thus earning international caps.
+Long before 19 December 1961, the day Portuguese colonial rule ended in Goa, Goans had made a mark in Indian football.
+Many represented India by playing for Bombay and shining at the domestic level, thus earning international caps.

-In the list below, names of such Goans are included, with the name of the domestic team in parentheses.
+In the list below, names of Goans who have represented India in international matches are included, with the name of the domestic team in parentheses.